 1. Enova is your meter manager

-As of December 1 2017, changes have been implemented in relation to who manages services relating to your meter.
+Changes have been implemented in relation to who manages services relating to your meter.
 Previously, managing meters (installation, maintenance and reading) has been the role of energy distributors.
 However, under the new changes, as your energy provider, Enova takes over this role for all digital (smart) and new meters that are installed after this date.

 If you have questions or problems with regard to your meter, you need to contact us.